-General Partner or LLC Member
+General Partner or LLC Member Manager

 Form 1065-B is not considered to be a return unless it is signed.
-One general partner or LLC member must sign the return.
-If a receiver, trustee in bankruptcy, or assignee controls the organization's property or business, that person must sign the return.
+One general partner or LLC member manager must sign the return.
+Where a return is made for a partnership by a receiver, trustee or assignee, the fiduciary must sign the return, instead of the general partner or LLC member manager.
+Returns and forms signed by a receiver or trustee in bankruptcy on behalf of a partnership must be accompanied by a copy of the order or instructions of the court authorizing signing of the return or form.